theforeman/theforeman.org/_posts/2017-09-01-auto-healing-foreman-proxy.md

 - katello
 - smart proxy
 - aws
+excerpt: |
+  Auto healing infrastructure allows scalability, predictability and automated recovery.
+This is the story of how we created an auto healing Foreman Smart Proxy with Packer, Terraform & Ansible on AWS.
 ---
 Auto healing infrastructure allows scalability, predictability and automated recovery.
 This is the story of how we created an auto healing Foreman Smart Proxy with Packer, Terraform & Ansible on AWS.

 ## Why?